-A Publications of the Week article discussing monkeypox will follow soon.
+For a Publications of the Week article discussing this update, click here.

 Roman Jaeschke, MD, MSc: Good morning.
 Welcome to another edition of McMaster Perspective.
 This edition was prompted by papers in the New England Journal of Medicine dealing with monkeypox.
 There was a paper describing, I believe, over 500 people with the disease.
 And there was an editorial that stated that over the first 3 or 4 months there were accumulated worldwide about 14,000 patients.
 Within 2 weeks elapsing from the original paper and editorial, this number doubled.
 I would like to introduce to you to Associate Professor Kevin Woodward, our infectious diseases specialist who is responsible for local and to a major degree provincial response to monkeypox.

 Professor Woodward, are we dealing with another explosion of cases?

 Kevin Woodward, MD: I think we probably want to keep it in perspective.
 I think we’re all a little bit burned by COVID and a bit epidemic doubt.
 While we are seeing an increase in cases, the most recent numbers were over 50,000 cases worldwide.
 This is not the exponential explosive growth that we saw with COVID.
 And right now it’s still restricted to specific demographics within the population.
 There’s also some good signs from both Europe, the US, and Canada that perhaps the number of cases or at least the rate of increase is slowing down.

 Roman Jaeschke: Okay.
 So what should a person providing general care know about the etiology, presentation, and then maybe a little bit about prevention and treatment?